 Broaden connectivity and transportation alternatives.
 Bike and pedestrian trails can help connect neighborhoods with city destinations, and options for better transit must be explored.
 Norwalk established the Bike/Walk Commission and is implementing a bike-share program.
-These steps, coupled with Complete Streets and a modern transportation plan, that is forward thinking and appropriate for Norwalk, should be with regional and state partners for climate change-more extreme storms, drought, more heat and heat waves, sea-level rise, flooding, and other impacts.
+These steps, coupled with Complete Streets, Vision Zero, and a modern transportation plan, that is forward thinking and appropriate for Norwalk, should be pursued.

+The risks of the future are not the risks of the past.
+Norwalk must plan and collaborate with regional and state partners for climate change-more extreme storms, drought, more heat and heat waves, sea-level rise, flooding, and other impacts.
 The impacts of these changes are already being felt and impacting the City.
 A comprehensive and inclusive action plan should be vigorously pursued.